nci/scores/README.md

 ```bash
 pip install -e .[all]
 ```
-To install the mathematical functions ONLY (no tutorial dependencies, no developer libraries), use the *minimal* installation option. *minimal* is a stable version with limited dependencies.
+To install the mathematical functions ONLY (no tutorial dependencies, no developer libraries), use the default *minimal* installation option. *minimal* is a stable version with limited dependencies.
 This can be installed from the [Python Package Index (PyPI)](https://pypi.org/project/scores/) or with [conda](https://anaconda.org/conda-forge/scores).

 ```bash
 # PyPI